Lahore Resolution: Number of "independent states"

 There remains a debate on whether the resolution envisaged two sovereign states in the eastern and western parts of British India.
-Abdul Hashim of the Bengal Muslim League interpreted the text as a demand for two separate countries.
+Abul Hashim of the Bengal Provincial Muslim League interpreted the text as a demand for two separate countries.
 In 1946, Prime Minister H. S. Suhrawardy of Bengal, a member of the All India Muslim League, mooted the United Bengal proposal with the support of Muslim and Hindu leaders, as well as the Governor of Bengal.

-Although there were and continue to be disagreements on the interpretation of the resolution, it was widely accepted that it called for a separate Muslim state.
-Opposing opinions focus on the phrase "independent states" claiming this means Muslim majority provinces, i.e. Punjab, Sindh, etc. would be independent of each other.
-They ignore the phrase "geographically contiguous units."
-They also rely on the claims of certain Bengali nationalists who did not agree with one state.
-They accuse their opponents of diverting the "spirit" of the resolution.

-The majority of the Muslim League leadership contended that it was intended for not only the separation of India but into only 2 states (Muslim majority and Hindu majority).
-Therefore, it is indeed a statement calling for independence and one Muslim state.
-Eventually, the name "Pakistan" was used for the envisioned state.

 Dissent by nationalist Muslims in colonial India

 The All India Azad Muslim Conference gathered in Delhi in April 1940 to voice its support for an independent and united India, in response to the Lahore Resolution.
 Its members included several Islamic organisations in India, as well as 1400 nationalist Muslim delegates.
 The pro-separatist All-India Muslim League worked to try to silence those nationalist Muslims who stood against the partition of India, often using "intimidation and coercion".
 The murder of the Chief Minister of Sind and All India Azad Muslim Conference leader Allah Bakhsh Soomro also made it easier for the All-India Muslim League to demand the creation of a Pakistan.